ARM-software/arm-enterprise-acs/README.md

   Stores logs and is used to install UEFI-SCT.
 (Approximate size: 120 MB) <br/>
 - 'boot' <br />
   Contains bootable applications and test suites.
 (Approximate size: 60 MB)

+The PXE boot package containing the netbootable image grub-efi-bootaa64.efi can be found in:
+&lt;work_dir&gt;/arm-enterprise-acs/luv/build/tmp/deploy/images/qemuarm64/PXEBOOT.tar.gz<br />
+This package may be used in PXE Booting and automatic execution of tests.<br />
+For more details please check this document :  [pxeboot-instructions](https://github.com/ARM-software/arm-enterprise-acs/blob/master/docs/pxeboot-instructions.md). <br />

 For more information, see [Yocto Project](https://www.yoctoproject.org/documentation) and [LuvOS](https://github.com/01org/luv-yocto). <br />